 How can the signage industry prepare for the post-lockdown surge in signage requirements?

-These are uncertain time, sure to have a great impact on signage businesses, as well as many other sectors.
 Since the coronavirus lockdown, high streets have resembled ghost towns, transport hubs have been decimated, and business centres have operated on a skeleton basis.

 The reduced footfall on the streets and in train stations, airports and such has resulted in a huge reduction in retail and street-level signage.
 However, as the nation prepares to embark upon a gradual easing of COVID-19 lockdown restrictions in the coming weeks, now is the perfect time to consider the likely implications on the signage industry and how the industry will need to adapt to meet the needs of COVID-secure environments.